Skip to content

 Quiche Lorraine , made with eggs, cream (called migaine), and bacon, is the origin of all modern variations.
-Originally made with bread dough, it evolved with the widespread use of shortcrust or puff pastry.
+Originally made with bread dough, it evolved with the common use of shortcrust or puff pastry.
 Today, many variations exist, including this Belgian chicory quiche , which showcases a typical winter vegetable.

 Homemade shortcrust pastry (optional)